FullFact/health-misinfo-shared/evaluation/README.md

 ## How to run evaluation

-1. Check `promptfooconfig.yaml` and check that it's referring to the prompts and tests you want to run.
+1. Check the config `.yaml` file for the test you want to run and check that it's referring to the prompts and tests you want to run.
 Tests are found in `tests.csv` by default, and prompts in the specified test files.
 For comparing context vs no context, I wrote a file (`comparing_prompt_with_and_without_context.py`) which generates the prompt files and the tests for that specific case.
+It would be advisable to write a similar script for new tests, which would also generate prompt text files, and a `tests.csv` equivalent.
 2. Make sure you're inside the evaluation directory and run the following.
 This will run the evaluation, and generate your results.
 When it finishes, a nice colourful table will be printed in your terminal.

-        npx promptfoo@latest eval
+        npx promptfoo@latest eval -c YOUR_CONFIG_FILE.yaml

 3. Run the following to view the results in your browser.

         npx promptfoo@latest view

 ## How to make a new assertion/test
 When we define our test cases, we specify what assertions we want to apply.